ixofoundation/ixo-terra-infra/Quickstart.md

 # Quickstart Guide for ixo-terra-infra

-Welcome to the quickstart guide!
 This setup enables a minimal configuration to get started quickly.
-By default, Vault is enabled for secret management, but other services (e.g., Dex, Prometheus) are optional.
+By default, Vault is enabled for secret management, but other services (e.g., Dex, Prometheus) are optional and will require additional setup.

 ## Prerequisites